strapi/strapi-docs/files/router.md

 Route parameters are captured and added to `ctx.params` or `ctx.request.body`.

-By taking the previous example, your `Post` controller should look like that:
+By taking the previous example, your `Post` controller should look like this:
 ```js
 module.exports = {